ToolsGambling

 Mistake #1: Forgetting the Cap Rule

-Wrong: After cycle balance of -10with10 with 10 unit, betting $20 on next win Right: Only bet what's needed to reach exactly +1 unit profit
+Wrong: After cycle balance of -$10 with $10 unit, betting $20 on next win Right: Only bet what's needed to reach exactly +1 unit profit

 The cap rule is essential.
 If winning would give you more than +1 unit, cap your bet to exactly what you need.